ACicmansky/VCB/memory-bank/techContext.md

   - Environment variable support for API keys

 ## Known Technical Debt
-1. No environment variable setup for API keys
+1. ✅ Environment variable setup for API keys (completed)
 2. No error boundaries for React components
-3. No loading states or error handling
+3. ✅ Loading states and error handling (implemented)
-4. Canvas state not persisted on resize
+4. ✅ Canvas state persists on resize (redraws correctly)
 5. No TypeScript strict mode enabled
 6. No unit tests or E2E tests
+7. Boundary checking coordinate transformation may need refinement
+8. No caching for generated images